 But Leah can’t.
 Where she works for a community charity, the only white girl in the office, she’s teased every day for taking one of 'their' men.
 She can’t move on.
 She can’t face getting pregnant, and she ends it – again.
 We last see her back in the hammock, dazed, defeated, getting blistered by the sun.

 But perhaps she didn’t see the point of change.
 This is what she knows.
 'Leah, born and bred, never goes anywhere'.

-Our second protagonist knows that too, but he’s pushing to
+Our second protagonist knows that too, but he’s pushing to get beyond it.

 But for the alert reader, Felix’s end has already been foreshadowed in a briefly mentioned news event before we even meet him.

 The incident that for Felix is the beginning of the end made me shudder, and put down the book.
 He’s on the Tube, heading home, daydreaming.
 And in one fell swoop, he’s stereotyped - by the pregnant white women who assumes he’s with the black guys opposite - he acts – “your man’s got his feet on her seat, blud” - and he’s targeted – all because of the colour of his skin.
 Smith absolutely captures the body language of the London Underground, fleeting glances full of meaning.